 - Students enrolled in diploma and associate in specialized business or associate in specialized technology degree programs are required to have a 2.0 (C) cumulative grade-point average in order to graduate from South Hills School of Business & Technology. - Students must have completed the program of study for which they are enrolled with a minimum of a "C" grade in major courses.
 "D" grades in major courses must be repeated with a minimum of a "C" grade except in the Business Administration - Accounting and Medical Office Specialist programs which allow a "D" in one major course.
-If a student changes his/her curriculum, it will be necessary for him/her to repeat any course for which he/she receives a "D" grade which is a major course in the new program. - Students are required to have completed the total credits and clock hours listed for their programs.
+If a student changes his/her curriculum, it will be necessary for him/her to repeat any course for which he/she receives a "D" grade which is a major course in the new program. - Students enrolled in the Health Information Technology program must earn a "C" or better in ALL course in order to graduate.
+This requirement also applies to the student's eligibility to sit for the Registered Health Information Technology (RHIT) examination.
+Students earning less than a "C" would have to repeat the course or courses before they earn their associate degree in this field or take the RHIT examination. - Students enrolled in any of the sonography programs must complete all coursework with a minimum of a "C" or better in ALL courses in order to graduate. - Students are required to have completed the total credits and clock hours listed for their diploma/degree programs.
+No student will be permitted to participate in the graduation ceremony until all course, credits, and hours are completed. - Students are required to pay the full balance of tuition and charges due the school prior to graduation.
+No student will be permitted to participate in the graduation ceremony if any balance is due the school. - Students are required to pay the full balance of tuition and charges due the school prior to graduation in order to be eligible for awards or to participate in the graduation ceremony.